microsoft/DMF/DmfSamples/kmdf_fx2_dmf/driver_dmf_3/README.md

 1. Dmf_OsrFx2.c:

-* DMF_OsrFx2_Create() - Called by DMF to create the Module and its Child Modules.
-This function executes in AddDevice().
-Any code that should execute in AddDevice() should be called here for now.
+* DMF_OsrFx2_Create() - Creates the Dmf_OsrFx2 Module and its Child Modules.
+This function executes in DeviceAdd().
+Any code that should execute in DeviceAdd() should be called here for now.
+* DMF_OsrFx2_ChildModulesAdd() - Called by DMF to instantiate the Child Modules the Dmf_OsrFx2 Module will create as Child Modules.
+After this function returns, DMF will create the Modules specified and attach them as Child Modules of Dmf_OsrFx2.
 * DMF_OsrFx2_ModuleD0Entry() - Called by DMF when WDF calls into the driver's EvtDeviceD0Entry() callback.
 This callback performs the same functions as the original sample, but it uses its private Module Context instead.
 * DMF_OsrFx2_ModuleD0Exit() - Called by DMF when WDF calls into the driver's EvtDeviceD0Exit() callback.
 This callback performs the same functions